-Pat of software testing basics, you will have the test conditions.
-These represent an item or event of a component or system that could be verified by one or more test cases (ex: function, transaction, feature, etc.).
+Part of software testing basics, you will have the test conditions.
+These are defined by ISTQB as A testable aspect of a component or system identified as a basis for testing.
+Test conditions represent an item or event of a component or system that could be verified by one or more test cases (ex: function, transaction, feature, etc.).
 A test condition may or may not specify values or variables.
 It all depends on the context at that test level.
 Some might be generic like “Test Payment” and others may be specific like “Test Payment with VISA for 3 items and a cost over 100$”.

 Don’t forget, if you go specific, then expect a higher number of test conditions.
 Check what you need at that stage and adapt.
 It may not be the same for Component Test as for System Test.